ChairOfStructuralMechanicsTUM/Mechanics_Apps/README.md

 	- add the app to the file ```appnames.conf```
 	- run `server_autorun.exe`
 	- Navigate to *Global_IP:Port* in your browser (or the corresponding IP address set in ```server.conf```).
 For example: *127.0.0.1:5006*
-	- In our case, we use a proxy name for the *IP:Port*, which is *apps.bm.bgu.tum.de:5006* in order to display a more approrpate website name.
+	- In our case, we use a proxy name for the *IP:Port*, which is *apps.bm.bgu.tum.de:5006* in order to display a more appropriate website name.

 ### Apps